Overview ⏱ Wayback Asset Profile Playbook

 Deep-read your watchlist ~5–10 min

-For each asset on your watchlist, run through the section 1 method — primary actors, Open Interest, active signals, AI analysis, net position chart.
+For each asset on your watchlist, run through the section 1 method — primary actors, Open Interest, active signals, COTflow Insight, net position chart.
 1–2 minutes per asset, depending on how active the week was.

 • For each asset, check primary actors first — is conviction building or reducing?